dhill192/Soc-log-triage-casebook/README.md

 ## Overview

-This project simulates the first-pass triage process a SOC analyst might perform when reviewing authentication or system-related log activity.
+This project simulates the first-pass triage process a SOC analyst might perform when reviewing authentication and web-related log activity.

-Instead of treating every event the same, the goal is to examine raw log entries, identify suspicious patterns, separate likely benign activity from events that may require escalation, and organize the results into a clearer investigation workflow.
+The goal is to examine raw log entries, identify suspicious patterns, separate likely benign activity from events that may require escalation, and organize the results into a clearer investigation workflow.

 ## What This Project Does

 The project is designed to:

-- review raw log entries from sample data
+- review raw Apache access logs and authentication logs
 - parse useful fields from each event
-- identify patterns associated with suspicious behavior
+- identify suspicious request patterns and authentication abuse
 - classify findings for easier review
 - support a basic triage-and-escalation workflow